kean/NukeUI/README.md

 ## Video

 Both `LazyImage` and `LazyImageView` support video playback.
 It's aimed to be a replacement for GIF, which is [inefficient](https://web.dev/replace-gifs-with-videos/).
 With video, you get an order of magnitude smaller files and hardware-accelerated playback.
-In practice, it means that instead of a 20 MB GIF you can now download a 1 MB video of comparable quality.
-And instead of 80% CPU usage, you'll see 0%.
+In practice, it means that instead of a 20 MB GIF you can now download a ~2 MB video of comparable quality.
+And instead of 60% CPU usage and high energy impact, you'll see 0%.

 There is nothing you need to do to enable video playback.
 It does the right thing by default: